thinkshout/thinkshout/blog/_posts/2016-01-14-stepping-down-as-ceo-stepping-into-colorado.md

   - Drupal Planet
 date: 2016-01-14 13:00:00
 image: http://thinkshout.com/assets/images/blog/ernie_sean.jpg
+category: Culture, Community, and Business
+category-options:
+ - Technology and Innovation
+ - Strategy and Design
+ - Project Management and Process
+ - Culture, Community, and Business
 ---

 As most of my friends and colleagues in the Drupal and nonprofit technology communities know, I joyously became a dad about a year and a half ago.
 Stepping into fatherhood involved a move to Denver, away from our Portland-based team at ThinkShout.
 Since then, I’ve flown over 100,000 miles, juggling my responsibilities as CEO at ThinkShout with those as a parent in Colorado.
 It’s been tricky to say the least.
 I am incredibly thankful for the support of my team, especially that of my thoughtful and always encouraging business partner, Lev Tsypin.